Trade and Globalisation

 Influence in a diffuse digital world

-This is event is organised by the Netherlands Ministry of Foreign Affairs.
-For further information and registration click here.
+This event was organised by the Netherlands Ministry of Foreign Affairs.

 Fast-paced advances in technology are creating diffuse and volatile conditions in which international actors operate.
 Disruptive innovations such as machine learning and big data analytics are changing governments, NGOs, the media, businesses, and in some cases entire industries.